QPThree/101d1/class01.md

 ### Comments

-Comments purposes are self descriptive.
+The purposes of comments are fairly self descriptive.
 With comments, the developer can leave helpful notes for themselves or future developers working on the code.

 ![Comments](./images/comments.png)

 Anything inside the comment will not be rendered by the browser.
 The comment will only exist in the code for the authors to read.
+Comments can help by being a reference or reminder to the developer while their noses are buried in the code.

 ---
 <a name="layout"></a>